Tampa Community Hospital Addiction Recovery Unit

 Tampa Community Hospital Addiction Recovery Unit - Tampa, FL

-Tampa Community Hospital Addiction Recovery Unit is a dual diagnosis treatment center located at 6001 Webb Road in the 33615 zip code in Tampa, FL.
+Tampa Community Hospital Addiction Recovery Unit is a substance and mental health treatment facility located at 6001 Webb Road in the 33615 zip code in Tampa, FL.
 It is operated by a private for-profit organization.
 Tampa Community Hospital Addiction Recovery Unit provides administers naltrexone and buprenorphine detoxification.
-Some of the treatment approaches used by Tampa Community Hospital Addiction Recovery Unit include brief intervention services, CBT and counseling for substance abuse.
-Tampa Community Hospital Addiction Recovery Unit also specializes in detox services and offers residential benzodiazepines detox, methamphetamines detox and inpatient opioid detox.
-Tampa Community Hospital Addiction Recovery Unit provides inpatient hospital drug/alcohol rehab, hospital inpatient detox and outpatient treatment.
-It also provides inpatient treatment for dual diagnosis, residential substance abuse treatment and inpatient detox services.
+Some of the treatment approaches used by Tampa Community Hospital Addiction Recovery Unit include motivational interviewing, counseling for substance abuse and 12 step rehabilitation.
+Tampa Community Hospital Addiction Recovery Unit also specializes in detox services and offers inpatient opioid detox, methamphetamines detoxification and residential benzodiazepines detoxification.
+Tampa Community Hospital Addiction Recovery Unit provides hospital inpatient rehab, outpatient rehab and hospital inpatient detoxification.
+It also provides inpatient detox, residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 6001 Webb Road, Tampa, FL 33615